 This means they contain fiber.
 It’s SUPER important that when you are looking for a healthy sweetener that you choose one that contains fiber.
 Fiber helps to not spike your blood sugar, and for the sugars to be absorbed slower.
 Maple Crystals have a whopping 4 grams of fiber, and contain antioxidants and other vitamins and minerals!
 That’s not even the best part.

-There are a few key things to keep in mind/do when making this healthy vegan cream cheese frosting recipe.
+There are a few key things to keep in mind when making this healthy vegan cream cheese frosting recipe.
 First, choose the right cream cheese frosting.
 My personal go-to is Kite Hill.
 I am obsessed with almost all Kite Hill products, but their vegan cream cheese is especially good.
 It’s super creamy and oil-free (the label is all clean ingredients!).
 I haven’t tried this recipe with other vegan cream cheeses, but I would not recommend the Miyokos brand, because the taste is very sour, and the texture is too grainy for frosting.

-Second, since the cream cheese frosting uses liquid sweeteners and cassava flour instead of powdered sugar I recommend letting it sit (covered) in the fridge overnight so that the flour taste goes away and the icing firms up a bit (this helps to make it more pipe-able).
+Second, since the cream cheese frosting uses liquid sweeteners and cassava flour instead of powdered sugar I recommend letting it sit (covered in an airtight container) in the fridge for a couple hours or overnight.
+This helps the flour taste goes away and the icing firms up a bit (this helps to make it more pipe-able).

 Making moist cakes/cupcakes can be a major struggle – especially when it comes to healthy vegan baking.
 It took me a couple tests (no complaints here lol!) to make these refined sugar-free red velvet cupcakes moist, but I finally got it right!